 The Festival’s touring program reaches out to diverse audiences in diverse settings with screenings of cutting-edge, cross-genre films – narrative, experimental, animation, and documentary.
 Films in the Festival’s collection include issues and struggles within contemporary society such as the environment, public health, race and class, family, sustainability, and much more.
 These exceptional works range from animation, comedy, and drama to the exploration of pure form in film and video.

 Join the ESU Alumni Virtual Book Club to connect with fellow Warriors and continue learning.
 Enjoy books on business, communications, leadership, productivity, fiction, leisure, and more.

 The ESU Office of Alumni Engagement has partnered with ESU Communications Professor Andi McClanahan to create a Virtual Book Club for alumni.
-The club members will connect through ZOOM where all can participate, discuss the book, and connect with one other.
+The club members will connect through ZOOM where all can participate, discuss the book and connect with one another.
 Membership is free but you will need to obtain a copy of the discussed book on your own.